chris1111/VoodooHDA-2.9.2-Clover/README.md

 and this will install the VoodooHDA.kext + AppleHDADisabler.kext on System Library Extensions

-This will install also VoodooHdaSettingsLoader.app on Applications and VoodooHDA.prefPane on System System / Library / PreferencePanes
+This will install also VoodooHdaSettingsLoader.app on Applications and VoodooHDA.prefPane on Library / PreferencePanes
 Install getdump on usr/local/bin/getdump in both methods.

 Note:
-For MacOS Sierra and Snow Leopard VoodooHDA.prefPane is installed on Library/PreferancesPanes
+For all OS X System VoodooHDA.prefPane is installed on Library/PreferancesPanes

 [![Modular Image Creation](https://i37.servimg.com/u/f37/18/50/18/69/voodoo11.png)]()